mapbox/turf-swift/README.md

 ## Requirements

-Turf is written in Swift 4.
-It requires Xcode 9.x and supports the following minimum deployment targets:
+Turf requires Xcode 9.x and supports the following minimum deployment targets:

 * iOS 8.0 and above
 * macOS 10.10.0 (Yosemite) and above